akshatprogrammer/akshatprogrammer/README.md

 - 💬 Ask me about Time Management
 - 📫 How to reach me: akshat.kodia@gmail.com
 - 😄 Pronouns: Coder/Programmer
-- ⚡ Fun fact: You look cute when you smile.
+- ⚡ Fun fact: You look cute when you code.

 # Hi  👋,I'm Akshat Jain